bobheadxi/bobheadxi.github.io/content/_posts/2022-2-20-self-documenting-self-updating.md

 So now we have generated pipelines, documentation about them, the capability to extend pipeline specifications with additional feature like tracing, _and_ tooling that is integrated and automatically kept in sync with pipeline specifications - all derived from a single source of truth!

-Learn more about our continuous integration ecosystem in our [developer documentation](https://docs.sourcegraph.com/dev/background-information/continuous_integration), and check out the [pipeline generator source code here](https://sourcegraph.com/github.com/sourcegraph/sourcegraph-public-snapshot/-/tree/enterprise/dev/ci).
+You can check out the [pipeline generator source code here](https://sourcegraph.com/github.com/sourcegraph/sourcegraph-public-snapshot/-/tree/enterprise/dev/ci).

 <br />